 In 2013, Schiphol Group commenced with the first phase of the Master Plan that includes central security for all Non-Schengen areas in the terminal.
 In the future, all security checks of passengers and hand luggage will take place at central security filters instead of at the gates.
-As part of this process, an additional floor will be constructed on a number of piers (E, F and G), gatehouses will be added to these piers and an existing floor will be redesigned to accommodate security control.
+As part of this process, an additional floor is constructed on a number of piers (E, F and G), gatehouses are added to these piers and an existing floor is redesigned to accommodate security control.
 Central security is expected to ultimately result in a more efficient process, better use of the boarding lounge and gate capacity, more comfort for passengers and better future preparedness of business operations in light of new legislation and regulations in the area of security.
-Construction started in 2013 and this extensive project is expected to be completed in 2015.
-The investment relating to this project amounts to approximately EUR 350 million.
+Construction started in 2013 and this extensive project is expected to be completed in 2016.
+The investment relating to this project amounts to approximately EUR 430 million.